21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 2. Hold the barbell in front of your thighs, palms facing down, and your hands slightly wider than shoulder-width apart.

-3. Keep your back straight, engage your core, and maintain a slight bend in your elbows.
+3. Keep your back straight, engage your core, and slightly bend your elbows.

-4. Slowly lift the barbell straight up in front of your body, ensuring that your arms are parallel to the floor or slightly higher.
+4. Lift the barbell up slowly in front of you.
+Make sure your arms are parallel to the ground or slightly higher.

-5. Pause briefly at the top of the movement, then lower the barbell back down to the starting position in a controlled manner.
+5. Pause briefly at the top of the movement, then lower the barbell back down to the starting position.

 Tips